-When talking about the smart home, it's easy to think of smart heating, lighting and entertainment systems.
+When talking about the smart home, it's easy to think of smart heating, lighting, door locks and entertainment systems.
 But for those with some outside space, including backyards, front porches and gardens, there are ways to enhance how you live outdoors too.
-The smart garden is now a flourishing industry, and weather-proofed devices can expand how you spend time in the open air, while boosting the value of your smart home as well.
+The smart garden is now a flourishing industry, and weather-proofed devices can expand how you spend time in the open air, while boosting the value of your smart home in the process.

 - Vivint Outdoor Camera Pro review

 - Upgrade your garden with these weatherproof outdoor speakers

 Smart lighting, speakers and even televisions are now available for the garden, along with smart irrigation systems from the likes of Rachio, and smart security cameras and flood lights from Nest, Vivint and Ring.

 All of this equipment can be packed up when you move, but with gardens and outside spaces varying in terms of size, style and layout, taking everything with you when you move — especially something like a smart irrigation system — could be more effort than it's worth.

 Leaving connected devices behind may actually increase the value of your home to both buyers and renters, who might consider a smart home as one that's 'move-in ready.'
 All the more reason to consider these options to add value to your home now, and for potential buyers in the future.

 The smart irrigation system is the most likely connected device to leave behind when you move.
 These are often installed to work perfectly with a current garden, so may not be the right size for a new property.
 Digging them up could also be more effort than it's worth.

 Options like the Rachio 3 and Orbit b-hyve take data from hyper local weather forecasts to determine exactly how much water to deliver to a garden each day, or to skip a day entirely if it has rained sufficiently.
 Smart irrigation systems can also be configured based on the type of soil and plants, and the amount of sun and shade a garden gets through the year.